AndrewLockett/tidy-data-project/README.md

 ##This repo contains the following:

-- README.md - this file describing
+- README.md - this file
 - CodeBook.md - more detail on the HAR_tidy.txt data set
 - run_analysis.R - the R script used to create the tidy data set